Have you ever disagreed with a friend, family member or colleague about the color of an object? If so, you’ve experienced how subjective color can be.

 When we spoke with John Newton, Head of Color Technology at Coloro, he shared this perspective on improving our understanding of color:

 “[Create] engaging and interesting education… with practical examples that focus on getting the basics right.
 Just understanding and applying some basic principles in setting and communicating accurate color standards can make a huge difference.”

+We agree.
+Read on to learn about the basics of color vision and perception.
 We hope you’ll walk away with a better understanding of why we so often disagree when it comes to color.

 We see thanks to photoreceptor cells in the retinas of our eyes that transmit signals to our brains.
 Highly sensitive rods allow us to see at very low light levels – but in shades of gray.
-To see color, we need brighter light and cone cells that respond to roughly three different wavelengths:
+To see color, we need brighter light and cone cells within our eyes that respond to roughly three different wavelengths:

 - Short (S) – blue spectrum (absorption peak ≈ 445 nm)